tonilatorrec/sonda/README.md

 DS18B20 (temp sensor) | yellow | D8 |

 ## Python

-`sonda.py` usage:
+For now, the `weather.py` program only works with `pysonda.ino` (as a weather station).
+Usage:

 ```
-python sonda.py [-m MODE] [-p PORT]
+python weather.py [-h] [-t] [-p PORT] [-b BAUD] [-a API]
 ```

-* `MODE` is the mode in which the program will run (for now only test mode; for normal mode, leave this argument blank)
+where:

+* `-t` executes the program in test mode (the values will be random numbers sampled from Gaussian distributions)
 * `PORT` is the serial port address where the Arduino board is connected.
+If both `PORT` and `BAUD` are given, the program enters the serial mode.
+* `BAUD` is the baud rate at which the program will listen to the board.
+Only needed when `PORT` is specified.
+* `API` is the ThingSpeak API from which the data is collected.
+If specified, the program enters the ThingSpeak mode.

 Test mode:
 ```
-python sonda.py -m test
+python weather.py -t
 ```